+- · course and lesson planning

-- effective student assessment
+- · effective student assessment

 - student engagement strategies

 - effective classroom management

-- teaching with technology
+- · teaching with technology

-- blended and online learningone-to-one teaching consultation
+- blended and online learning

+- · one-to-one teaching consultation

-- 29. THE MELIORIST (STUDENT NEWSPAPER)
+30. THE MELIORIST (STUDENT NEWSPAPER)

 The Meliorist has been the student newspaper at the University of Lethbridge since 1967.
 It offers a bi-weekly newspaper service and provides an open forum for all members of the University community and the surrounding area of southern Alberta.
 The Meliorist Publishing Society is an autonomous body that determines the editorial direction of the paper, with students providing the content.
 The Meliorist's staff members gain first-hand knowledge in writing, editing, photography, layout and management of a weekly newspaper.
 State-of-theart computer equipment is used in the production of The Meliorist.